tqre/archlive/README.md

 ### Making the first image:

--all files inside /releng/airootfs should be owned by root
+All files inside /releng/airootfs should be owned by root when creating the image.

 	$ su
-	# chown root:root -R ~/archline/releng/airootfs/
+	# chown root:root -R ~/archlive/releng/
+	# ~/archlive/releng/build.sh -v

+Now put the image on a stick:

+	# wipefs ..all /dev/sdX
+	# dd bs=4M if /path/to/archlinux-2019.04.15-x86_64.iso of=/dev/sdX oflag=sync